theonjs/theon/README.md

 In most scenarios when creating APIs you have to build an abstract programmatic layer which maps to specific HTTP resources, mostly when dealing with REST oriented HTTP services.
 With `theon` you can decouple those parts and provide a convenient abstraction between the HTTP interface details and programmatic API consumers.

-Additionally, it provides a set of rich features to make you programmatic layer more powerful for either you as API builder and your API consumers, through a hierarchical middleware layer allowing you to plugin intermediate logic that operations as validators or custom.
+Additionally, it provides a set of rich features to make you programmatic layer more powerful for either you as API builder and your API consumers, through a hierarchical middleware layer allowing you to plugin intermediate logic.

 ## Installation